decebals/ff2j/README.md

 - **EntityHandler** is an interface to be implemented for processing entities.
 For example you can write a DownloadHandler that writes all download objects in a database.
 - **AbstractEntityHandler** is a simple EntityHandler that does nothing in beforeFirstEntity() and afterLastEntity().
+- **NoEntityHandler** is an interface to be implemented for processing no entity line.
 - **FF2J** is the main class.
 - **FF2J.Statistics** is a holder class for FF2J's statistics.